vitalijvolyanyuk/grid-based-path-planning/README.md

 ## Key Takeaways

 - Heuristic design strongly affected search efficiency and recovery behavior.
-- The anytime variant found suboptimal, feasible paths earlier, but had longer convergence times for the optimal solution.
+- The anytime variant found suboptimal, feasible paths earlier, but had longer convergence times and brouder exploration for the optimal solution.
 - Planner performance depended heavily on environment structure, especially in misleading layouts where the robot could become trapped.
 The usefulness of an anytime variant ultimately depended on the nature and risk tolerance of the planning problem, including time constraints, safety considerations, and whether a feasible solution was acceptable before an optimal one.

 ## Learning Outcomes